mcansky/Oakpot/README.md

     $ gem install oakpot

+## Intro

+Oakpot is aimed to simplify the call and message triggers for your app by packing the wiring out of view.
+For messages it will be mostly enough, but for calls Oakpot does not handle the TwiML endpoints or the call object once the call is started.
+Your application will have to take care of those.

 ## Usage

 To be able to use the Oakpot added methods the class you are going to extend must define an instance method or attribute called "phone_number".